HorizonChaser12/Ko-Fi-App/README.md

 # Ko-Fi_App

 A Flutter application for managing a coffee shop.

-## Overview

 The Ko-Fi App is a mobile application built using Flutter to help users browse and purchase coffee.
-The app includes features such as viewing different types of coffee, adding items to a cart, and completing purchases.
+The app includes features such as viewing different types of coffee, adding items to a cart, and completing purchases.It's one of the starting episode on my Flutter Journey.Hope to update it more and work upon more apps.
+Kudos✌️🕊️!

 ## Updates